Two-page PDF lesson plan, plus PDF and Word document versions of worksheets

 Years 7-9

-Inspire students to engage with new scientific research about a topic that’s extremely relevant for teens…
+Inspire students to engage with new research about a topic that’s extremely relevant for teens – the science of sleep.

 Engaging with recent scientific research and literature can both enthuse and inspire.
 It gives students a sense of what it is like to be a scientist at the forefront of scientific discovery and promotes creativity.

-Engaging with complex language is hugely important for literacy development, especially as students’ exposure to technical non-fiction is regularly reduced to snippets, headlines and tweets.
+Engaging with complex language is hugely important for literacy development.
+This is especially because students’ exposure to technical non-fiction is regularly reduced to snippets, headlines and tweets.

 The activities you might explore through this lesson could help them to decode more complex words and phrases and promote better application of knowledge.